Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Training Skills/02_Licensing-and-Copyright-of-Educational-Materials.md

 **Presentation:**

-- The learner is introduced the importance of attribution when reusing sources due to it being covered by the law.
+- Learners are introduced to the importance of attribution when reusing materials, as this is a legal requirement.
-- The instructor can provide the TASL method as one method of attribution (Title, Author, Source, License) The instructor can also introduce tools that can help in attribution (Resource 3).
+- The instructor can present the TASL method (Title, Author, Source, License) as one approach to proper attribution and introduce other tools that support this process (Resource 3).

 **Activity:**

-- This activity lets learners get practical experience with attribution.
+- This activity provides practical experience with attribution.
 The instructor can prepare resources in advance or let learners choose their own resources and attribute them.

 ### Resources